-\subsection{Unknown number of players}
+\subsection{Unknown number of players.}

-In this section we assume $m \leq K$.
-We do not know how to handle the case $m>K$, although if $m \leq C K$ for some absolute constant $C$, then the analysis in this section works after appropriate adjustments, and all the derived asymptotic bounds hold.
+We next consider the assumption that $m$ is known and explain how it can be removed.
+We assume that $T$ is known and the rewards lie in $[0,1]$; we have explained in previous subsections how the regret bound will be affected if these are relaxed.
+Crucially, we assume $m \leq K$, although if $m \leq C K$ for some known absolute constant $C$, then the analysis in this section works after appropriate adjustments and all the derived asymptotic bounds hold.

+In this section, we present two subroutines to estimate $m$ in two different settings: when the collision information is observed and when the collision information is not observed but $\mu_1 \geq \mubar$ for some known $\mubar$.
+If $m$ is unknown, such a subroutine can be executed at the beginning of the algorithm, and after that we can execute one of the algorithms presented previously; hence the total regret bound would increase by the number of rounds of the subroutine times $m$.

-If the players observe the collision information, then it is shown by~\citet[Lemma~2]{musicalchair} that there is a simple algorithm with $O(K^2 \log(1/\delta))$ many rounds using which each player learns $m$ with probability $\geq 1-\delta$.
-Setting $\delta = 1/ K^2 T$ makes sure this simultaneously holds for all players with probability $\geq 1-1/KT$, and after this estimation is done, the players can run the algorithm of Theorem~\ref{thm:secondmain}(b).
+In the first setting, when the players observe the collision information, \cite[Lemma~2]{musicalchair} presents a simple algorithm, with $O(K^2 \log(1/\delta))$ many rounds, using which each player learns $m$ with probability $\geq 1-\delta$.
+Setting $\delta = 1/ K^2 T$ ensures that this simultaneously holds for all players with probability $\geq 1-1/KT$.
+After this estimation, the players can run the algorithm of Theorem~\ref{thm:secondmain}(b).
 The additional regret due to these estimation rounds is $O(K^2 m \log (KT))$, which is dominated by the final regret upper bound of Theorem~\ref{thm:secondmain}(b).

-For the model without the collision information, we shall assume the players know that at least one arm has mean at least $\mu$, and we give an algorithm with $O(K^3 \log^2 (K/\mu\delta) / \mu^2)$ many rounds such that if all players execute it, they all learn $m$ with probability $1-\delta$.
-Setting $\delta = 1/ K^2 T$ makes sure this simultaneously holds for all players with probability $\geq 1-1/KT$, and after this estimation is done, the players can execute Algorithm~1 or Algorithm~2.
-The additional regret due to estimation rounds is bounded by $O(K^3m \log^2 (KT/\mu)/\mu^2)$.
+For the setting without the collision information, we assume that the players know that at least one arm has mean at least $\mubar$.
+We present an algorithm with $O(K^3 \log^2 (K/\mubar\delta) / \mubar^2)$ many rounds such that if all players execute it, each will learn $m$ with probability $1-\delta$.
+Setting $\delta = 1/ K^2 T$ ensures that this simultaneously holds for all players with probability $\geq 1-1/KT$, and after this estimation, the players can execute Algorithm~1 or Algorithm~2.
+The additional regret due to estimation is bounded by $O(K^3m \log^2 (KT/\mubar)/\mubar^2)$.